sonic-visualiser/sonic-visualiser/README.md

 Mauch, and Craig Sapp.
 Special thanks to Professor Mark Sandler for initiating and supporting the project.

-Sonic Visualiser is currently maintained primarily by Chris Cannam at Particular Programs Ltd.
+Sonic Visualiser is currently lightly maintained by Chris Cannam at Particular Programs Ltd. There are no major features in development as of this release, only bug fixes.
+If you need something specific and have funding available for it, please contact us.

 The Sonic Visualiser code is in general